Follow

 An influx of foreign investors on the back of the economic reforms have boosted productivity and accelerated growth

-• In 2025, foreign direct investment (FDI) increased by 7.6% y-o-y to US$ 1.7 billion (4.4% of GDP), mainly supported by equity component.
+• Foreign direct investment (FDI) increased by 7.6% y-o-y to US$ 1.7 billion in 2025 (4.4% of GDP).
+In 1Q26, FDI inflows continued to strengthen, increasing by 48% y-o-y to US$ 271 million.
 FDI has averaged 7.3% of GDP over the last 10 years.

 Support from international community